WRITING IN THE HEALTH PROFESSIONS

 - The product that is marketed as helping you go against the grain of aging.

 There are commonalities and differences in each approach, but at the end of the day, the aging conversation is what they both hinge on.
 For example, let’s go back to the idea of beauty products, like anti-aging cream.
 They don’t skirt the issue of aging at all.
 In fact, many try to use science to put their customers at ease.
 This manifests in explaining how certain elements in the skin or other parts of the body change with age, and how their product (in theory) reverses the tide.
 Here, the challenge is similar to what you see in most health and wellness writing: breaking down the science into something that is easy to understand but still authoritative.
-In addition, their years give seniors plenty of time to be skeptical about slick pitches.
-Raw facts may be more appealing.

 Now, we need to go to the other extreme, the product or service that works with aging concerns rather than trying to fight them.
 We might as well talk about the greatest extreme, hospice care.
 Hospice care is unique because it’s generally not the senior themselves who are reading this content, but adult children and loved ones.
 Because emotions are likely to be high at this time, you notice a great shift in the way aging is discussed.
 Hard facts and stats aren’t needed about aging, instead, there is a much more human element.
 Here, the focus is more on the emotions that come with aging, like uncertainty, fear, and eventually a sense of peace.
 The copy’s goal here is to provide those with explanations and reassurance that the senior in question will get the best final care.